Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 Beyond the Spaces required or aspired, there will be common sets of functional needs, such as:

 - Facilitation and Community Engagement Systems and Expertise
+- Livings Systems Data and Analysis Systems and Expertise
 - Regenerative Insurance and Financing Systems and Expertise
 - Learning, Education, and Developmental Systems and Expertise
 - Vocational Training and Development Systems and Expertise